mpasovic/majapasovic.org/_posts/2012-07-07-global-bodies.md

-1. If there are no private bodies, as Siebers claims, then can we really be “slaves to our own bodies” (heeding Hegel’s and Socrates’ definition), or are we simply slaves of social spaces constructed by human bodies?
+1. If there are no private bodies, as Siebers claims, then can we really be “slaves to our own bodies” (heeding Hegel’s and Socrates’ definition), or are we simply slaves to the social spaces constructed by human bodies?
 2. Can public spaces be disabling. i.e can their functions become limited/limiting?